-In order to build your plug-ins the Ocean installer sets at least two environment variables:

-- TechlogSDKHome is the root folder path where the Ocean for Techlog framework is installer on your disk (e.g. D:\OceanForTechlog\SDK). - QTDIR is used to build plug-in with Qt libraries.
-If you use the Qt libraries shipped with the package in the third-party folder, set the path to %TechlogSDKHome%\3rdParty\Qt
+In order to build your plug-ins the Ocean installer sets the TechlogSDKHome2019_1 environment variable which is the root folder path where the Ocean for Techlog framework is installer on your disk (e.g. C:\Program Files\Schlumberger\Ocean for Techlog 19.1).